 - Secretive behavior

-- Pulling away form support groups and counselors
+- Pulling away from support groups and counselors

 - Reckless and irresponsible behavior (for example, criminal behavior)